joATesns/weblog/content/brewing/_index.md

 ## So ... whereto next ?

+Below is a list of dates on which I was able to home-brew.
+Most of you will know that brewing beer brings special aroma's.
+Also, due to the brewing process in combination with a limited amount of bottles I don't brew on a frequent basis.
 <!-- Gezien brouwen een "geur" met zich meebrengt, heb ik besloten tot ik een weekend alleen thuis was.
 Ik had ook nog wat materiaal nodig (een hydrometer + maatglas en een thermometer) en wou wachten of dit misschien onder de kerstboom zou liggen.
 Helaas. -->
 <!--  -->
 <!-- ## General Info -->